Frequently Asked Questions

 Phase IV: GoodBytes techs select random hard drives from every wiping session and verify there is no retrievable data on them.
 The Dell Reconnect program sends an independent auditor annually to verify that the data on the hard drives has been erased, that no personal data remains, and that our process conforms to and even exceeds their rigorous standards for data security.
 GoodBytes has passed this audit in every instance since we started our partnership with Dell Reconnect.

-We have suspended the donation pickup service indefinitely.
-If your company is hosting a donation drive, or your neighborhood is hosting a community garage sale, contact our retail operations team to see if your event qualifies for donation pickup.
+If your company is hosting a donation drive, or your neighborhood is hosting a community garage sale, contact our retail operations team to see if your event qualifies for alternative pickup methods.

 Shopping/Retail Store Questions